 There’s a number of ways out there to promote or grow your business but I have a few favourites I believe every business should employ and one of them is Referral Marketing.

-Pretty much any small-to-medium business expert, advisor, coach or consultant I have spoken to has shared that word of mouth referrals is the number one or a main way they get more clients.
+Pretty much any small-to-medium business expert, advisor, coach, or consultant I have spoken to has shared that word of mouth referrals are the number one or the main way they get more clients.

-So, why if referrals is the no 1 marketing strategy and way businesses get more clients, doesn’t every business jump on the band wagon and proactively use this tool to increase their leads?
+So, why, if word of mouth referrals are the # 1 marketing strategy and way businesses get more clients, doesn’t every business jump on the bandwagon and proactively use this tool to increase their leads?

 The answer is simple they…